DFE-Digital/itt-mentoring-beta-prototype/app/content/grant-conditions.md

 ### Mentors who cannot continue with mentoring

-An early adopter school can claim funding when a mentor starts their initial training between 6 April 2024 and 31 May 2025, begins mentoring a trainee but then cannot continue mentoring for any reason.
+A school can claim funding when a mentor starts their initial training between 6 April 2024 and 31 May 2025, begins mentoring a trainee but then cannot continue mentoring for any reason.
 The school should arrange a new mentor for the trainee.
 The school can claim funding for both mentors if they both started their training between 6 April 2024 and 31 May 2025.

 ### Mentors training with different providers

 Each accredited ITT provider can develop their own mentor training, which can result in different training for mentors working with different providers.
 If a school hosts trainees from different providers, a mentor might have to undertake their initial mentor training with each provider, but accredited ITT providers should consider prior training when deciding what aspects of their mentor training a mentor should complete.

-Early adopter schools can claim funding for the time a mentor spends training at each provider.
+Schools can claim funding for the time a mentor spends training at each provider.

 For schools to claim this funding, a mentor must have worked with a trainee who started or intended to start their ITT in the 2024/25 academic year (between 1 September 2024 and 31 May 2025, 1 June 2024 for apprenticeship trainees).
 Schools must ensure a trainee has one dedicated mentor during their placement (unless the mentor works in a job-share).
 Other teachers may support elements of the trainee’s placement, but schools can only claim funding for the training time of the trainee’s dedicated mentor.